 - Manually re-develop the application either “as is” or in an enhanced or re-architected manner.
 Up until recently, this has been the only viable path to Mule 4 since it was released in 2018.

-- Utilise the Mule Migration Assistant to automate many parts of the application migration
+- Use the Mule 3 to Mule 4 migration tool, the Mule Migration Assistant to automate many parts of the application migration

 Mule Migration Assistant